aviferdman/OptimusQ/README.md

 # Recommendaion System
+The main goal of the project is to create a system that allows you to analyze landing pages, extract from them the information it needs and classify the landing page in the appropriate category.
+Next, the system will calculate by machine learning which image, among the image repositories, is most suitable for the benefit of maximizing the landing page entries.
+The system will check with OptimusQ the statistics, save the data in the cloud and follow up.

 ## Presentation Service
 Responsible for using all services and presents them in a simple and user-friendly UI.